 Patient Rights and Responsibilities

-Columbus Regional Health is committed to serving patients with compassion, care, skill and respect.
-Columbus Regional Health's policy is to respect the individuality and dignity of all patients and to honor, in accordance with law, an adult patient’s right to make informed decisions regarding treatment to include participation in end of life decisions.
+Piedmont Columbus Regional is committed to serving patients with compassion, care, skill and respect.
+Piedmont Columbus Regional's policy is to respect the individuality and dignity of all patients and to honor, in accordance with law, an adult patient’s right to make informed decisions regarding treatment to include participation in end of life decisions.
 This includes an adult patient’s right to consent to, refuse, or alter treatment plans and the right to formulate advance directives which will govern, if you become incapacitated.

 - Patients will not be denied access to treatment or accommodations that are medically indicated on the basis of race, sex, age, creed, national origin.
 The patient will not be denied treatment needed to stabilize an emergency medical condition, regardless of ability to pay or the source of payment for such care.